jacob-swanson/personal-site/src/content/posts/2020-09-24-making-a-btrfs-swapfile.md

 ---
 pubDate: 2020-09-24
 title: Making a Btrfs Swapfile
+description: Learn how to set up a swapfile on Btrfs with step-by-step instructions.
 ---

 When setting up swap on Btrfs, there are a few extra things to take into consideration.